Towards Trustworthy Legal AI through LLM Agents and Formal Reasoning: Approach

-\paragraph{Level~2—Clause instantiation.} Each article typically contains several clauses that refine quantitative thresholds or aggravating circumstances.
+\paragraph{Clause instantiation.} Each article typically contains several clauses that refine quantitative thresholds or aggravating circumstances.
 Let \(\text{Art}_i.c_j\) denote clause~\(j\) of article~\(i\).
 For each article, we define a \emph{clause guard}~\({\sf cl_{i,j}}\) together with a statutory penalty range~\(p_{i,j}\).
-For example,

 The resulting Horn clauses are